Haggle1996/RevolutionPack/_posts/blog/2015-04-18-server-access.md

 Hi everyone!

 Just a note to let everyone know that the Revolution Pack has a private white-listed server for testing the latest builds of the pack.
 If you're interested in access to the server and helping develop the pack, please drop me a message through the usual suspects at the bottom of the page: twitter, IRC, or gmail.
-Please include your IGN, your preferred method of contact, and your acknowledgement that you won't cause any grief for other players.
-(Mature or 18+ only).
+Please include your IGN, your preferred method of contact, and your acknowledgement that you won't cause any grief for other players. (mature players only).

 -Haggle1996